Google Flutter for Mobile Development: is it a Good Idea?

 Logging view, where system and user log events are being written;

-Timeline view allowing to analyze GPU, CPU, and lag of animation.
+Timeline view allowing for analyzing GPU, CPU, and lag of animation.

 Key benefits of Flutter